 “Effective content strategies start with keyword research,” says Search Engine Land columnist Nate Dame.
 “Modern keyword research provides significant insight into what audiences want and need.”

-Every single piece of content on your site, whether it be a 300-word blog post or 5,000-word guide, should be focused around a keyword that strikes the right balance between high search volume and competition.
+Every single piece of content on your site, whether it be a 300-word blog post or 5,000-word guide, should be written with SEO in mind.
+That is, focused around a keyword that strikes the right balance between high search volume and competition.

 For example, with paid search you’re literally bidding on individual keywords.
 Keywords make up your ad groups, which make up your campaigns.
 If these keywords have low search volume, then your ads are going to get little or no traction.
 Also, if your keywords do not pertain to your target audience, you’re going to get the wrong people clicking on your ads, which wastes your precious budget.